“It’s Too Cold for Ticks” — Why This Lyme Myth Is Dangerous

 It is not too cold for ticks—even in February.

-Ticks can be active anytime temperatures rise above freezing, and Lyme disease can begin with one unnoticed bite, even in winter.Year-round awareness is essential for preventing chronic Lyme disease.
+Ticks can become active anytime temperatures rise above freezing, and Lyme disease can begin with one unnoticed bite, even during winter months.

-If symptoms follow outdoor exposure, Lyme disease should remain on the diagnostic radar—regardless of the month.
+If symptoms follow outdoor exposure, Lyme disease should remain on the diagnostic radar regardless of the month.

 Frequently Asked Questions

-Is it ever too cold for ticks?
-Ticks become dormant in freezing temperatures but don’t die.
-They can become active whenever temperatures rise above 35–40°F, even in winter.
+Ticks become dormant during freezing temperatures but do not die off.
+They can become active whenever temperatures rise above approximately 35–40°F, even during winter.

-Can you get Lyme disease in winter?
 Yes.
 If a tick is active and infected, it can transmit Lyme disease regardless of the season.

-When are ticks most active?
-Peak activity is typically spring and fall, but ticks can be active year-round in mild climates or during winter warm spells.
+Peak activity is typically spring and fall, but ticks can remain active year-round during mild weather or winter warm spells.

-Should I do tick checks in winter?
 Yes—especially after outdoor activities on warmer winter days.
-Tick checks should be a year-round habit.
+Tick checks should remain a year-round habit.

-What should I do if I’m told it’s the wrong season for Lyme?
-If you have symptoms consistent with Lyme disease and a history of outdoor exposure, the season should not rule out evaluation.
-Consider seeking a second opinion.
+If you have symptoms consistent with Lyme disease and a history of outdoor exposure, the season alone should not rule out further evaluation.
+Consider seeking additional medical assessment if concerns persist.

 Related Reading (Dr. Daniel Cameron)

-1. Where Ticks Live
+- Where Ticks Live

-2. Surviving Winter
+- Surviving Winter